BlinkID/blinkid-android/README.md

 # <a name="intro"></a> Android _BlinkID_ integration instructions

 The package contains Android Archive (AAR) that contains everything you need to use _BlinkID_ library.
-Besides AAR, package also contains a demo project that contains two modules:
+Besides AAR, package also contains a demo project that contains following modules:

  - BlinkIDDemo module demonstrates quick and simple integration of _BlinkID_ library
  - BlinkIDDemoCustomUI demonstrates advanced integration within custom scan activity

 _BlinkID_ is supported on Android SDK version 8 (Android 2.2) or later.

 The library contains one activity: `ScanId`.
 It is responsible for camera control and barcode recognition.
 If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.

 # <a name="quickStart"></a> Quick Start